stevejiang/gotable/README.md

 # GoTable

 GoTable is a high performance NoSQL database powered by [Go](http://golang.org/) and [RocksDB](http://rocksdb.org/).
-It's inspired by BigTable/HBase and Redis/LedisDB.
+It's inspired by BigTable and Redis.

 ## Features